 Breast implant-associated anaplastic large cell lymphoma

-Although the reasons are unclear, the risk of BIA-ALCL is higher with textured breast implants than with smooth implants [3-8].
+Although the reasons are unclear, the risk of BIA-ALCL is higher for women with textured breast implants than for women with smooth implants [3-8].
 Teardrop-shaped implants are textured implants.

-Let your doctor know if you notice any changes to your implant(s) or any pain in the area.
+Let your health care provider know if you notice any changes to your implant(s) or if you have any pain in the area.

 Learn about the strengths and weaknesses of different types of studies.